kevinfu92/NBA-Final-Score-Prediction/README.md

 ## Conclusion
 We can use the model to place bet at halftime if the line set by sportsbook is outside the desired prediction level and profit from it.
 Since [nba_api](https://github.com/swar/nba_api) has much more data than just box score, advanced data can be used to built a more accurate model.
 Also, machine learning may be experimented to develop a model that is more accurate (but more complicated) than a regression model.

-Furthermore, we can use an API to access the live betting line and compare against prediction.
+Furthermore, we can use an API to access the live betting line and compare against prediction, and only send notification when the betting line is outside the prediction interval.